Project Leader

 GALYNA FESENKO, Prof. Dr. Phil

 Studied history and political science at the Kharkiv National University.
 PhD graduation (Kandidat Nauk) in 2001, PhD thesis “Identification of the subject in historical cultural studies”.
 Since 1995 lecturer, associate professor (2004), and professor (2022) at the Department of History and Cultural Science at O.M.
 Beketov National University of Urban Economy in Kharkiv.
 1997–2000, a PhD fellowship at the Department of Theory of Culture and Philosophy of Science at V. N. Karazin Kharkiv National University.
 Research stay at the School Humanities of the University of Nova Gorica (Slovenia) within Erasmus Mundus Programme in the spring semester 2015/2016, with a research project “Culture of memory at the national and local levels”.
 In 2018, defended a doctoral thesis “The Cultural and Philosophical Discourses of Urban Landscapes” at Taras Shevchenko National University of Kyiv and received a degree as a Doctor of Philosophical Science (Doktor Nauk 2019).
-In 2022, research stay at the Institute of Culture Studies and Theatre History (IKT) of the Austrian Academy of Sciences on a “Joint Excellence in Science and Humanities” (JESH) grant (for research about the “Freedom square in Kharkiv: localization of national and local memory”).
-Since October 2022, associated researcher in the ERC project “Globalized Memorial Museums”, funded by the European Federation of Academies of Sciences and Humanities (ALLEA), researching memorial museums in Ukraine.
+In 2022, research stay at the Institute of Culture Studies (IKW) of the Austrian Academy of Sciences on a “Joint Excellence in Science and Humanities” (JESH) grant (for research about the “Freedom square in Kharkiv: localization of national and local memory”).
+From October 2022 to August 2024, associated researcher in the ERC project “Globalized Memorial Museums”, funded by the European Federation of Academies of Sciences and Humanities (ALLEA), researching memorial museums in Ukraine.

-The GMM Team from left to right: Zuzanna Dziuban, André Hertrich, Marlene Gallner, Ljiljana Radonić, Eric Sibomana and Markéta Bajgerová Verly. © IKT | Stefan Csáky
+The GMM Team from left to right: Zuzanna Dziuban, André Hertrich, Marlene Gallner, Ljiljana Radonić, Eric Sibomana and Markéta Bajgerová Verly. © IKW | Stefan Csáky